kelu124/us_rf_processing/README.md

 ## brd35_66lpi

 #### Image from a wirephantom using a bard 3.5 probe with un0rick.
-66 lines/image.
+66 lines/image..
+Probe: brd35.
+Fsampling: 16MHz.

 [Link to data](data/brd35_66lpi.npusz.npz)